Chronology of Jesus: Scholarly debate on the hour, day, and year of death

-Resurrection "on the third day"
+Resurrection on the third day

-The Gospels do not describe the resurrection, but report the discovery of Jesus' empty tomb "very early on the first day of the week" (Mark 16:2), and subsequent appearances of Jesus.
+After the crucifixion, the Gospels report the discovery of Jesus' empty tomb, and subsequently the Gospels and Paul provide accounts of Jesus' resurrection.
 A potential chronological contradiction arises in the fact that the resurrection is referred to as happening "on the third day" (e.g. Matt 16:21) whereas elsewhere Matthew (Matt 12:40) states that Jesus would be buried "three days and three nights".
-The modern concept of zero as a number was introduced by Indian scholars only in the fifth century AD, so that for example the currently used Gregorian calendar does not have a "year 0" and instead begins with the year AD 1 which is immediately preceded by 1 BC.
+The modern concept of zero as a number was introduced by Indian scholars only in the fifth century AD, so that for example the Gregorian calendar never had a year "AD 0" and instead begins with the year AD 1 which is immediately preceded by 1 BC.
 Applied to the reckoning of days, in the absence of a day "zero", that is, using inclusive counting, many modern languages (e.g. Greek, Italian, Spanish, French, Portuguese, Welsh) continue referring to two weeks as "fifteen days", whereas in English, which does observe zero and thus uses exclusive counting, this space of time is referred to as a fortnight.
 Following general practice at the time, the Gospels employ inclusive counting, highlighted in Mt 27.62–64:

 where Matthew uses "after three days" and "until the third day" interchangeably.

 Ancient estimates

-Other estimates of the chronology of Jesus have been proposed over the centuries.
-Hippolytus, around AD 200, dates his birth as on Wednesday the eighth day to the Kalends of January (25 December) in the 42nd year of Caesar Augustus.
-This may refer to 2, 3, or 4 BC (it is not certain how much knowledge Hippolytus had of the calendar at that time, which was perturbed).
-There is some disagreement between manuscripts, but in any case he seems to have believed that the incarnation was on the 25th of March and the birth nine months later.
-He dates the crucifixion to the 33rd year of the life of Christ, on Friday 25 March of the 18th year of Tiberius.
-The reign of Tiberius began in AD 14, but 25 March never fell on a Friday between AD 30 and AD 34 inclusively.
+Other estimates of the chronology of Jesus have been proposed over the centuries: